IlyVoid/ScriptFactory/scripting/SHCRYPT/README.md

 </ul>

 <h3>Encrypting Files</h3>
-<p>To encrypt files, run the script and choose the option to encrypt (E).
-You will be prompted to enter a passphrase.
-The script will then encrypt all files in the current directory recursively.
+<p>To encrypt files, run the script, You will be prompted to enter a passphrase.
+The script will then encrypt all files in the current directory and sub-directories recursively.
 Encrypted files will have the ".encrypted" extension added to their names.</p>
 <pre><code>./lock.sh</code></pre>

 <h3>Decrypting Files</h3>
-<p>To decrypt files, run the script and choose the option to decrypt (D).
-You will be prompted to enter the filename of the encrypted file you want to decrypt and the passphrase used for encryption.
+<p>To decrypt files, run the script, You will be prompted to enter the passphrase used for encryption.
 The decrypted file will be saved in the same directory without the ".encrypted" extension.</p>
 <pre><code>./unlock.sh</code></pre>

 <h2>Dependencies</h2>